mytardis/mytardis/docs/transfer.rst

 The consumer side of the app requires django-celery.
 This will periodically check all of your experiments to see if any action is needed, like requesting a file transfer or verifying data integrity.

-Add dependencies to the INSTALLED_APPS list in your MyTardis project's settings file.
+The default configuration of tardis already has django-celery configured in the settings file.
+Confirm that the dependencies are added to the INSTALLED_APPS list in your MyTardis project's settings file.
+You will also need to add a task to run the transfer apps clock_tick task as shown below.

 .. code-block:: python